Improvements to LABC Warranty site scoring framework

 Why has the scoring system changed?

-The scoring system has been updated to improve clarity for developers and align scoring to key construction stages, while still supporting visibility of workmanship quality.
+The scoring system has been updated to improve clarity for developers and align scoring to key construction stages at plot and block level, focusing on quality of workmanship.

 Is this an end-of-stage only inspection process?

-No. Although scores are presented only at the Key Stages, surveyors will continue to undertake risk-based inspections, whole-site reviews, and plot-level checks throughout the build.
-This ensures ongoing quality monitoring beyond the staged scoring framework.
+No. Although only Key Stage scores at each plot are used to calculate the overall site score, Risk Management Surveyors will continue to undertake risk-based inspections, provide guidance, and deliver additional value services where required, throughout the build.
+This ensures ongoing quality monitoring and technical support beyond the staged scoring framework.

 Which stages will be scored?